Institut des Réviseurs d'Entreprises

 Furthermore, as required by the Audit Law, IRE has implemented its own peer review system to ensure that its members respect their legal obligations and professional rules, other than those related to statutory audit, as well as their professional obligations arising from legislation relating to anti-money laundering and terrorism financing.

 The peer review system is risk-based.
 There is no fixed frequency for the reviews in order to adapt to changing environment and risks, but it does not go beyond 6 years.
 In case of unsatisfactory results, the statutory auditor and statutory audit firm may be subject to follow-up measures or to a disciplinary procedure which may give rise to disciplinary sanctions in accordance with the Audit Law.
 IRE has established an ongoing process to maintain its peer review system in compliance with SMO 1 requirements.
-In addition, IRE Education Committee delivers continuing professional development programs to its members on subjects including quality control standards.
+In addition, IRE Education Committee delivers CPD programs to its members on subjects including quality control standards.

 SMO 2: International Education Standards